Ericsaliway0/PERGAT/README.md

 # PERGAT: Pretrained Embeddings of Graph Neural Networks for miRNA-Cancer Association Predictions

+This repository contains the code for our paper,
+**"PERGAT: Pretrained Embeddings of Graph Neural Networks for miRNA-Cancer Association Prediction,"**
-This repository contains the code for our paper, "Adaptive Chebyshev Graph Neural Network for Cancer Gene Prediction with Multi-Omics Integration," accepted for presentation at the IEEE International Conference on Bioinformatics & Biomedicine (BIBM) 2024, held from December 3-6, 2024, in Lisbon, Portugal.
+published at the **IEEE International Conference on Bioinformatics & Biomedicine (BIBM) 2024**,
+held from **December 3-6, 2024, in Lisbon, Portugal**.

 ![Alt text](images/_miRNA_disease_prediction.png)